 The Phoenics environment variable is used when Phoenics has not been installed in the root directory.
 Any changes here are not made permanent, and only persist for the duration of the session and are reset when the users leaves the VR environment.

 The default file editor is the PQ1 Editor.
 It is very similar to Notepad, but has many features to aid editing the PHOENICS input file Q1.
 If the option is unticked, Notepad will be used instead.

-This allows the choice between sequential and direct access format for the PHI and XYZ files.
+This allows the choice between formatted sequential and unformatted direct access for the PHI and XYZ files.

 These settings are held in the PREFIX file.
 This can be edited from File - Open file for editing.
 The direct-access record lengths are set in CONFIG.
-Note that if the CONFIG file is changed, the CONFIG= setting at the end of PREFIX should be changed to CONFIG=config, otherwise the changes will not be picked up.
+Note that if the CONFIG file is changed and made local, the CONFIG= setting at the end of PREFIX should be changed to CONFIG=config, otherwise the changes will not be picked up.

 This allows the font, font weight and font size used to be changed.
 A list of available fonts is presented:

 The new font will be used the next time an object dialog box, the Main menu or a Text item is displayed.

 The font information is held in CHAM.INI, which can be edited from File - open file for editing.
 The default font is Consolas.
 The System font also works well.
 The dialogs are designed to work best with fixed pitch fonts.